amxra/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM which stands for Document Object Model  is an object representation of the html elements of a webpage.

 2. What is an event?

+  Events allows users interact with web pages.
+Events are any interaction a user has with a site – clicking, moving mouse, scrolling page, using keyboards

 3. What is an event listener?

+    Event Listeners look out for events that take place.

 4. Why would we convert a NodeList into an Array?

+    We convert NodeList to array to enable us use array methods on them.

 5. What is a component?

+    Components take data and return elements.

 ### Git Set up